technomancer-101/docker-openfire/README.md

 - Help users resolve their [issues](../../issues?q=is%3Aopen+is%3Aissue).
 - Support the development of this image with a [donation](http://www.damagehead.com/donate/)

+## Known issues

+### Openfire setup fails to save configuration

+Insufficient input validation in the Openfire setup process can cause failures when saving the configuration file, even when the built-in tests run successfully.

 ## Other issues

 Before reporting a bug please try updating Docker to the latest version and check if it resolves the issue.
 Refer to the Docker [installation guide](https://docs.docker.com/installation) for instructions.